intel/pmem-csi/docs/install.md

 [Kubernetes
 1.19](https://kubernetes.io/blog/2020/09/01/ephemeral-volumes-with-storage-capacity-tracking/)
 introduces support for publishing and using storage capacity information for pod scheduling.
+It became beta in 1.21.
 PMEM-CSI must be deployed differently to use this feature:

 - `external-provisioner` must be told to publish storage capacity